Sardinia: a hiker’s paradise

 Our guidebook to walking in Sardinia is your perfect companion.

-The ideal time to visit Sardinia for hiking is during the spring (April-May), when the wildflowers are in full bloom, or autumn (September-October) when the forests are ablaze with colour.
+The ideal time to visit Sardinia for hiking is during the spring (April-May), when the wildflowers are in full bloom.
+Or walk in the autumn (September-October) when the forests are ablaze with colour.

 The temperatures are mild and the crowds are smaller.
 However, hiking is possible year-round, with each season offering its own unique charm.